UNINETTSigma2/documentation/code_development/guides/openacc.md

 The above optimization will net us very little so lets do some more.
 Instead of using the `kernels` directive we can take more control of the translation and tell the compiler that we would like to parallelize both loops.
-This is done with the `#pragma acc parallel` directive.
-Since we also want to do a reduction across all loops we can also add a reduction by writing `#pragma acc parallel reduction(max:error)`.
-Lastly, we will apply the `collapse(n)` clause to the loop directives so that the compiler can combine the two loops into one large one to expose more parallelism.
+This is done with the `#pragma acc parallel loop` directive.
+Since we also want to do a reduction across all loops we can also add a reduction by writing `#pragma acc parallel loop reduction(max:error)` to the first loop.
+Lastly, we will apply the `collapse(n)` clause to both loop directives so that the compiler can combine the two loops into one large one to expose more parallelism.
 The new code is show below.

 ```{eval-rst}
 .. literalinclude:: openacc/jacobi_optimized.c